The new normal

 organic trends

-Society and the planet were transformed during the pandemic, with a search for meaning pervading our lives.
+Society and the planet have been transformed during the pandemic.
+The search for meaning has permeated our lives.

-During this unprecedented period, our relationship to the world, nature, work and home changed.
-For some, such as people who decided to change where they live or work, this change was definitive.
+During this unprecedented period, our relationship with the world, nature, work, and home has changed.
+Temporarily or permanently, for those who have chosen to change their living space or career, for example.

-The Covid-19 pandemic and successive lockdowns have changed our priorities, but without changing their essence.
-At the height of the crisis, French people put the epidemic at the top of their concerns (76%), followed by the health system (42%) and global warming (33%)[ii].
+Covid-19 and successive lockdowns have changed the hierarchy of our priorities, but without changing them themselves.
+At the height of the crisis, the French, of course, placed the epidemic alone at the top of their concerns (76%), followed by the healthcare system (42%) and global warming (33%).[ii].

-The two movements shaping society, which are the quest for good health and ecology, are still very much alive, and these are the driving forces of the organic sector.
+The two structuring movements of society were therefore not hidden: the quest for health needs and the search for ecology, which are of course the two driving forces of the .

-Ultimately, this pandemic will have highlighted the need to return to a certain food sovereignty in towns and the countryside.
-Another positive factor is the need to be better connected to others and to nature, giving rise to solidarity, empathy and awareness that could be the foundations of a new society.
+Ultimately, this pandemic has highlighted the need to regain a certain food sovereignty, in cities and the countryside.
+Also positive is the need to be better connected to others and to nature, giving rise to a solidarity, empathy, and awareness that could be the foundations of a new society.

-Yes, this crisis has created another and possible normality: the ecological self, sharing and preservation of living beings.
+Yes, this crisis has created another and possible normality: the ecology of the self, sharing and the preservation of life.

-Green, clean and sustainable lifestyle expert for the past 20 years, Pascale Brousse founded Trend Sourcing in 2000.
+An expert in green, clean and sustainable lifestyle for 20 years, Pascale Brousse founded Trend Sourcing in 2000.

 Macro-Trend No. 1